FAQEUCyber Resilience Act

 Citations

-Section 7
+Question 7

-What has to be submitted in a module H application?
+What has to be submitted in a Module H application?

 The application to the notified body must include: